Disney's latest hero, 'Captain America,' sets box office record

 "Noah," starring Russell Crowe as the biblical figure, was second with $17 million in ticket sales from Friday to Sunday.

-The dystopian action film "Divergent" was third with $13 million, for a total of $114 million since its March 21 release in U.S. and Canadian theatres.
+The dystopian action film "Divergent" was third with $13 million, for a total of $114 million since its March 21 release in U.S. and Canadian theaters.

 "Captain America: The Winter Soldier" also scored the biggest opening weekend of 2014, and took in another $9.6 million at IMAX screenings, for which moviegoers a premium.
 That also set a new April record.